 Computer Configuration > System > Device Installation > Device Installation Restrictions

-this means that if you chose to block the USB device usage, it only blocks it.
+This means that if you choose to block the USB device usage, it only blocks it.
 Going one step ahead, the new feature resolves the earlier problem where several sets need to be created to avoid conflict.
 Instead, you have hierarchical layering Instance ID > Device ID > Class > Removable device property.

 How to apply Layered Group Policy in Windows 11